Top Iberian Beach Hideaways

 Salema has a split personality: part whitewashed old town and part tourist haunt.
 The parking lot that separates the black shawls from the jogging shorts becomes a morning market with the horn-tooting arrival of the trucks: a fruit and veggies mobile, a rolling meat and cheese shop, and the clothing van.
 Tractors pull in the fishing boats, two-year-olds toddle in the waves, topless women read German fashion mags, and old men really do mend the nets.
 Tourists laze in the sun while locals grab the shade.

-Sun-drenched Salema is my kind of beach resort, with four restaurants specializing in fresh fish and vinho verde (green wine), three hotels, lots of quartos (private rooms for rent), and an inviting beach.
+Sun-drenched Salema is my kind of beach resort: four restaurants specializing in fresh fish and vinho verde (green wine), three hotels, lots of quartos (private rooms for rent), and an inviting beach.
 It's being quietly discovered by British, German, and Back Door connoisseurs of lethargy.